 Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.
 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.

-Day 5: Beijing - Xian
+Day 5: Beijing - Xian Meals: B, L, D

-This morning you will be transferred to the train station and take a 5 and a half hour bullet train to Xian.
-Visit the lovely Little Wild Goose Pagoda, and in the evening, enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+Transfer to the train station and take the bullet train for 5 and a half hours to Xian.
+Walk the atmospheric alleys of the Muslim Qarter, and in the evening, enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.